 Can Bad Weather Affect Car Accident Liability in North Carolina?

-When the weather outside is bad, it increases the chances of getting into an auto accident.
+When the weather outside is bad, drivers beware because inclement weather conditions substantially increase the chances of getting into an auto accident.
 If a driver has a crash during foul weather such as snow, ice, rain or fog, how much fault can the driver have for the accident?
-Can bad weather affect car accident liability in North Carolina?
+Weather means a lot more than “is it raining or snowing?”
+In legal terms, weather encompasses the following conditions and more:

-Bad weather is unavoidable and is just one component added to all the other elements of your crash.
+At times, bad weather is unavoidable, but it is just one component added to all the other elements of your crash.
+Bad weather can have an impact on determining who was liable in any car crash in North Carolina.

 “Reasonable Care” and Car Accident Liability

-Due to the concept of reasonable care, during extreme weather, drivers will be held to higher degrees of responsibilities.
-For example, if you are driving the speed limit on an ice-covered road, you could still be considered driving too fast because you didn’t slow down and take reasonable care driving on the icy road.
+Under the standard of reasonable care, during extreme weather, drivers will be held to higher degrees of responsibilities.
+For example, if you are driving at night or when the road is covered with ice, then driving the normal speed limit may be considered negligent under poor driving conditions.

 Every driver has a duty to others on the road to maintain control of their vehicle to avoid a wreck.
 The important factor in a bad weather car crash is to prove the driver failed to maintain control of the vehicle due to driver negligence rather than bad weather.
 Drivers must use a level of care that is appropriate for the conditions on the road.

-In bad weather conditions, drivers must reduce their following distance and speed.
+In bad weather conditions, drivers should reduce their following distance and speed.
 You may be able to avoid liability for a car accident during foul weather if you drive responsibly using extreme caution.
-For example, if a driver is using reasonable care while driving in disagreeable weather conditions and rear ends a car because of sliding on an icy road, this may not be the driver’s fault.
-On the other side of the coin, it is still possible for the driver to be at fault for the accident.
+For example, if a driver is using reasonable care while driving in poor weather conditions and rear-ends a car because of sliding on an icy road, this may not be the driver’s fault.
+However, in North Carolina, it is still possible for the driver to be at fault for the accident.
 The weather may only mitigate some of this liability and be just one factor among many that caused the crash.
+In North Carolina, under the law of “contributory negligence,” a driver need only provide a contributing cause to the accident to be liable for the damages.

-Should you and the driver of the other car share responsibility for the accident, even if the weather may be to blame too, this could still hinder your accident claim.
-Plaintiffs who live in many other states would still be able to get a reduced amount of compensation should they have some liability.
+Should you and the driver of the other car share responsibility for the accident, even if the weather may be to blame too, this could bar your claim from compensation.
+Plaintiffs who live in many other states would still be able to get a reduced amount of compensation should they have some liability because most states recognize “comparable fault” in determining liability for an accident.
 Unfortunately, this is not true for North Carolina residents.
-This is because of something called contributory negligence.
-Even if you are only one percent at fault for an accident it is enough to cause you to lose out on 100 percent of damages.
+North Carolina recognizes contributory negligence.

 Other ways drivers can be found negligent during bad weather conditions include: